engineal/cdk-recaptcha-authorizer/README.md

 should be included in the API Gateway request in the `X-reCAPTCHA-Token` header.

 The `RecaptchaAuthorizer` can be used similarly to the `TokenAuthorizer` and `RequestAuthorizer` that are provided by the `@aws-cdk/aws-apigateway` package.
-It expects 2 properties:
+It accepts 3 properties:

+* `scoreThreshold` (default: 0.5) is the threshold below which requests will be denied.
 * `allowedActions` is a list of allowed actions.
 When your frontend executes the reCAPTCHA client, it provides an action name.
 The reCAPTCHA authorizer will verify this action is allowed and deny a request if the action is not in this list.